riccardoprosdocimi/shapes-photo-album/README.md

 ## Step 1 ##
 Install [Java](https://www.java.com/en/download/help/download_options.html), if not already installed on your machine.
 ## Step 2 ##
-Open a CLI/terminal and navigate to the `resources` folder.
+Open a CLI/terminal and navigate to the `resources` directory.
 ## Step 3 ##
 Type
 ```